 - risperidone (Risperdal)

-Other drugs reduce the amount of dopamine in the brain.
-These include reserpine and tertrabenazine (Xenazine).
-Medications known as benzodiazepines also may help to reduce chorea.
-These include clonazepam and Klonopin.
+Other drugs reduce the amount of dopamine in the brain, such as reserpine and tetrabenazine (Xenazine).
+Medications known as benzodiazepines, such as clonazepam (Klonopin), may also help to reduce chorea.

 Deep brain stimulation is a surgical approach that shows promise for chorea treatment.
-This treatment involves implanting electrodes in the brain to regulate nerve impulses.
-If chorea does not respond to medications, a doctor may recommend deep brain stimulation.
-This procedure does not cure chorea but can reduce symptoms.
+This treatment involves implanting electrodes in your brain to regulate nerve impulses.
+If chorea doesn’t respond to medications, your doctor may recommend deep brain stimulation.
+This procedure does not cure chorea but can reduce its symptoms.

 Chorea increases a person’s likelihood for falls.
-Home care measures may include installing non-slip surfaces on stairs and in bathrooms to prevent injury.
+Home care measures include installing non-slip surfaces on stairs and in bathrooms to prevent injury.
 Talk to your doctor about other ways to modify your home for safety.